-Since most of the PC or console players invest heavily on the hardware, buying a gaming license for such a beautiful game may not be a big issue.
+Since most PC or console players invest heavily in hardware, buying a gaming license for such a beautiful game may not be a big issue.

-That drives a significant percentage of the PUBG revenue.
+That drives a significant percentage of PUBG revenue.

-However, most of the gamers play PUBG mobile to kill time.
+However, most gamers play PUBG mobile to kill time.

-So, the PUBG has added a freemium pricing model for its mobile version.
+So, PUBG has added a freemium pricing model for its mobile version.

 Players can buy UC (Unknown Cash – PUBG currency) and then Royale Pass, Royale Elite Pass, Premium crates for cosmetic upgrades, and much more using UC.